 Bryan Stevenson’s memoir highlights the injustice found in the American justice system as he recounts one particular case he worked on as a young lawyer.
 During his time at Equal Justice Initiative, he took the case of Walter McMillian, a young black man who was sentenced to death for the murder of a white woman — which he insisted he didn’t commit — that he was having an affair with.
 The case, which reads like it could be straight out of To Kill a Mockingbird, irreversibly shapes the author’s view of mercy and justice.

-Missoula: Rape and Justice in a College Town by John Krakauer
+Missoula: Rape and Justice in a College Town by Jon Krakauer

-Evidence of Love: A True Story of Passion and Death in the Suburbs by Jim Atkinson and Joe Briggs
+Evidence of Love: A True Story of Passion and Death in the Suburbs by Jim Atkinson and John Bloom

 The Devil in the White City by Erik Larson